semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 If a CI build takes a long time, we approach our work defensively.
 We tend to keep branches on the local computer longer.
 Every developer’s code is in a different state.
 Merges are rarer, and they become big and risky events.
 Refactoring becomes hard to do on the scale that the system needs to stay healthy.

 With a slow build, every “git push” leads to a huge distraction.
 We either wait or look for something else to do to avoid being completely idle.
 And if we context-switch to something else, we know that we’ll need to switch back again when the build is finished.
-The catch is that every task switch in programming is hard and it sucks up our energy.
+The catch is that every task switch in programming is hard, and it sucks up our energy.

 The point of continuous in continuous integration is speed.
 Speed drives high productivity: we want feedback as soon as possible.
 Fast feedback loops keep us in a state of flow, which is the source of our happiness at work.